JensT1999/CQuickSort/README.md

 	quicksort(ARRAY, TYPE_OF_ARRAY, BYTESIZEOFSTRUCT, ARRAY_LENGTH, COMPARATOR);

 Please note:
-- BYTESIZEOFSTRUCT is only necessary when you're trying to sort an array of structs
+- BYTESIZEOFSTRUCT is only necessary when you're trying to sort an array of custom structs (e.g. SPECIAL_STRUCT)
 - When sorting structs, you must pass a comparator function pointer
 - COMPARATOR can be NULL (NOT when TYPE_OF_ARRAY equals SPECIAL_STRUCT) -> in that case, a default comparator will be used